 And suppose you state your refund policies clearly.
 In that case, you must have a disclaimer in place on the website or specific product pages that can protect you from needless hassling later if a customer demands a refund beyond the liability/warranty period.

 5. User-generated reviews

 According to a BrightLocal survey, about 57% of customers will only buy from a business if rated four stars or higher in reviews.
-Clearly, you need to have as many user-generated reviews as possible on your website to build credibility.
+Clearly, you need to have as many user-generated reviews as possible on your website to Build App & Website credibility.

 Most website builders will let you add plugins from popular review platforms such as Foursquare, Yelp, and Facebook so that your customers can quickly leave their thoughts.

 Moreover, it is a common misconception that having negative reviews on your site is a bad thing.
 In fact, if you don’t have a single negative review, customers might think that your positive reviews are fake and actually avoid buying from you.

 Therefore, showcase user-generated reviews on your site to enhance your credibility and take the feedback constructively to make eCommerce app solution improvements.

 With the proliferation of online shopping, eCommerce stores have become a significant target for cybercrime.
 It is crucial, therefore, that your site securely protects your buyer’s personal and payment information.